AntoineSoetewey/statsandr/content/about.md

 ## Why?

 [Stats and R](/) was launched in December 2019.
 Friends, family, colleagues and even some readers often ask why I started this blog.

 I really enjoy learning new things.
 I learn (and I am still learning) a lot by teaching statistics to students from diverse backgrounds.

 So far, I believed that I understood a statistical concept as soon as I was able to *teach* it to my students.
 If I was not able to explain it in a clear and understandable way, it meant that I needed to study it more thoroughly because I actually did not fully understand it.

-Throughout this blog, I realized that in order to learn and **fully understand something new**, one must:
+Throughout this blog, I actually realized that in order to learn and **fully understand something new**, one must:

-* be able to clearly communicate it and teach it,
+* be able to clearly communicate it and teach it in simple terms,
-* but more importantly, *also* be able to **write it down in a precise and concise manner**
+* but *also* be able to **write it down in a precise and concise manner**

 So although this blog was first launched to share statistical concepts I am most familiar with (hoping that it would be useful to some people), I now also use it to **learn by writing**.
-I think that this additional way of learning is actually **as powerful as teaching**.
+I think that this additional way of learning is actually **as powerful as teaching** because writing allows me to **consolidate my understanding**.

-Last but not least, valuable feedback from people all over the world makes the whole journey even more interesting and enriching.
+Also, getting valuable feedback from people all over the world makes the whole journey even more interesting and enriching.

-If you are interested in learning more, see the main [benefits of maintaining a technical blog](/blog/7-benefits-of-sharing-your-code-in-a-data-science-blog/).
+If you are interested in learning more why I launched this blog, see the article about the main [benefits of maintaining a technical blog](/blog/7-benefits-of-sharing-your-code-in-a-data-science-blog/).

 ## Contact